IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 Isotropic material
 ------------------

-Isotropic material is defined by mechanical properties: Young's mouduls :math:`E`, Poisson ratio :math:`\nu` and density :math:`\rho`.
+Isotropic material is defined by mechanical properties: Young's modulus :math:`E`, Poisson ratio :math:`\nu` and density :math:`\rho`.
-However, **WaveProSHM** also allows to define three independent damping coefficients in respect to global (x,y,z) coordinate system which can be denoted by  :math:`\alpha_x, \alpha_y, \alpha_z`.
+However, **WaveProSHM** also allows defining three independent damping coefficients with respect to the global (x,y,z) coordinate system which can be denoted by  :math:`\alpha_x, \alpha_y, \alpha_z`.
-The independence of damping coefficients allow to set them differently e.g. for in-plane (x,y) and out-of-plane (z) directions which enables (to some extend) tweaking amplitudes of excited S0 (in-plane dominant) and A0 (out-of-plane dominant) modes.
-Please refer to :cite:p:`Wandowski2017,Wandowski2019` for more details and implications of such approach.
+The independence of damping coefficients allows to set them differently e.g. for in-plane (x,y) and out-of-plane (z) directions which enables (to some extent) tweaking amplitudes of excited S0 (in-plane dominant) and A0 (out-of-plane dominant) modes.
+Please refer to :cite:p:`Wandowski2017,Wandowski2019` for more details and implications of such an approach.
 It can be especially useful for `Orthotropic material`_.

-Effectively, in the current implementation the damping matrix is proportional to mass matrix and is defined as:
+Effectively, in the current implementation, the damping matrix is proportional to the mass matrix and is defined as:

 .. math::